350d/mjpg-streamer/src/plugins/output_motion/README.md

 # Motion Detection Output Plugin

-This plugin provides motion detection capabilities for mjpg-streamer.
+This plugin provides high-performance motion detection capabilities for mjpg-streamer.
 It analyzes incoming video frames to detect motion and can save motion frames and/or send webhook notifications.

 ## Features

-- **Motion Detection**: Analyzes frame differences to detect motion
+- **🚀 High-Performance Motion Detection**: TurboJPEG-accelerated processing with 3-5x faster decoding
-- **Configurable Parameters**: Adjustable sensitivity, thresholds, and intervals
+- **🎯 Smart Detection**: Configurable sensitivity, thresholds, and intervals with overload protection
-- **Frame Saving**: Optional saving of motion frames with timestamps
+- **💾 Frame Saving**: Optional saving of motion frames with timestamps and motion levels
-- **Webhook Notifications**: HTTP GET/POST notifications when motion is detected (HTTP only)
+- **🌐 Webhook Notifications**: HTTP GET/POST notifications when motion is detected
-- **Cooldown Period**: Prevents spam by limiting motion events
+- **⏱️ Cooldown System**: Prevents spam with motion and overload cooldown periods
-- **Optimized Processing**: Scales down frames for faster processing
+- **🔧 Optimized Processing**: SIMD-accelerated image scaling and processing
+- **📊 Performance Monitoring**: Built-in overload detection and performance metrics

 ## Parameters